dyo/dyo/tests/README.md

 ## running tests

 Open `index.html` in a browser, inspect the console for more details.
-You should see something like the below block of code that you can click into to check the details of each test, by default tests without failed assertions are collapsed.
+The console should look like the below block of code that you can click into to check the details of each test, by default tests without failed assertions are collapsed.
+Here is an example of how it should look: [https://rawgit.com/thysultan/dio.js/master/tests/index.html](https://rawgit.com/thysultan/dio.js/master/tests/index.html)

 ```javascript
 // collapsed